Last updated 16 September 2020

 If you’re an individual relying on the sole-adviser exemption and you wish to operate in a similar manner in the new regime, you may be thinking about registering your company on the FSPR as a financial advice provider.

-The registration fees for a company on FSPR include an FMA levy of $460.00 (plus GST).
+The registration fees for a company on FSPR include an FMA levy of $480.00 (plus GST).
 However, new regulations offer relief from this levy for those who:

 - rely on a sole-adviser exemption in the current regime, and

-If your application is accepted, the $460.00 (plus GST) FMA levy should be reimbursed within 12 working days.
+If your application is accepted, the FMA levy should be reimbursed within 12 working days.

-You might also want to read our help guide on how register a company or entity on the FSPR.
+You might also want to read our help guide on how to register a company or entity on the FSPR.